TNC and Radio Adjust and Test

 Set the receive level by adjusting the volume on the FM transceiver itself.

-With an oscilloscope you can measure the receive level coming into the TNC-PI by putting your probe into the PCB hole at one end of the un-populated RADIO connector.
+With an oscilloscope you can measure the receive level coming into the NinoTNC by clipping your probe onto the RXA scope loop.

 Rx audio adjust having no tools

-on one computer or another and connect into the network.
+on the Raspberry PI and connect into the network.

 Turn on Monitor